Rudolph, the Red-Nosed Reindeer (song): History

 The song was first introduced live on New York Radio (WOR) by crooner Harry Brannon in November 1949.
 Gene Autry recorded the song on June 27, 1949, and it was released as a children's record by Columbia Records in September 1949.
 By November, Columbia had begun pushing the record to the pop music market.
 It hit No. 1 in the US charts during Christmas 1949.

 The song had been suggested as a "B" side for a record Autry was making.
 He first rejected it, but his wife convinced him to use it.
 The official date of its No. 1 status was the week ending January 7, 1950, making it the first No. 1 song of the 1950s.
 Autry's version of the song also holds the distinction of being the only chart-topping hit to fall completely off the chart after reaching No. 1.
 The success of the Christmas song gave support to Autry's subsequent popular Easter song, "Here Comes Peter Cottontail".

 The song was also performed on the December 6, 1949, Fibber McGee and Molly radio broadcast by Teeny (Marian Jordan's little girl character) and the Kingsmen vocal group.
 The lyrics varied greatly from the Autry version.
 Autry's recording sold 1.75 million copies its first Christmas season and 1.5 million the following year.
 In 1969, it was awarded a gold disk by the RIAA for sales of 7 million, which was Columbia's highest-selling record at the time.
 It eventually sold a total of 12.5 million.
 Cover versions included, sales exceed 150 million copies, second only to Bing Crosby's "White Christmas".

 Autry recorded another version of the song in the fall of 1957, and released it the same year through his own record label, Challenge Records.
 This version featured an accompaniment by a full orchestra and chorus.
 This was the only other version of the song Autry recorded and released on an album.

 In 1959, Chuck Berry released a recording of a sequel, "Run Rudolph Run" (sometimes called "Run Run Rudolph"), originally credited to Berry but subsequent releases are often credited to Marks and Marvin Brodie.

 In December 2018, Autry's original version entered the Billboard Hot 100 at No. 36, nearly 70 years after it first charted.
 It climbed to No. 27 the week ending December 22, 2018. and peaked at No. 16 the week ending January 5, 2019.

+In 2024, Gene Autry's recording was inducted into the National Recording Registry by the Library of Congress as being culturally, historically or aesthetically significant.